 Over the eight years that Judie volunteered for hospice, she observed many tragedies but always one common theme: There are so many people in this world who just want someone—anyone—to be there.

 So her next move was to volunteer as a counselor at a bereavement center for children.
 There is no question that once you tap into the power of being there for someone in need, it never leaves you.
-A couple years ago, on her 70th birthday (after having cared for her now-deceased husband), Judie took a trip to Vietnam.
-On her way, she passed through Cambodia.
-She was captivated by the temples, the people, the history.
-But it was the children who really found her heart.
+On her 70th birthday (after having cared for her now-deceased husband), Judie took a trip to Vietnam.
+On her way there, she passed through Cambodia.
+She was captivated by the temples, the people and the history.
+But it was the children who really captured her heart.
 Everywhere she turned there were children in need.
 She learned about an organization called the Cambodian Living Arts (CLA), teaching children the arts that were all but lost in the genocide by the Khmer Rouge.

 Consistent with her desire to give, Judie asked herself, What could I do to help CLA and these children?
 The answer: enroll (at the age of 71) in a local college course to learn the art of teaching English, then fly to Phnom Penh, the capital of Cambodia, and live there for three months teaching English to schoolchildren.

-This year will mark her third year in Cambodia, where she continues to teach and now sponsors the education of five CLA students.
-And Judie brings this spirit of giving into her own family.
-This past year around Christmas, she started The Giving Tree, a charitable foundation for her nine grandkids.
+2010 marked her third year in Cambodia, where she continued to teach and sponsored the education of five CLA students.
+And Judie brought this same spirit of giving into her own family.
+Around the Christmas of 2009, she started The Giving Tree, a charitable foundation for her nine grandkids.
 All year, they put money into their piggy banks.
-At the end of the year, the grandkids pool the money together, the parents double it and Judie doubles the total.
-“Our kids have a lot, and they need a vehicle through which they can learn how giving can be the cherry on top of an already blessed life,” Judie says.
+At the end of the year, the grandkids pooled the money together, the parents doubled it and Judie doubled the total.
+“Our kids have a lot, and they need a vehicle through which they can learn how giving can be the cherry on top of an already blessed life,” Judie said.
 Her hope is that her grandkids will spend some time over the course of the year thinking about how to save money and how they might spend it to benefit the needs of other people.